Gleyber Torres Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 26th in the league with a collective eight strikeouts per nine innings.
+- The Athletics' 6.05 team ERA ranks last across all league pitching staffs.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.02).
+- Athletics pitchers combine to surrender the most home runs in baseball (120 total, 1.5 per game).

-- The Athletics give up the most home runs in baseball (119 total, 1.5 per game).
+- The right-hander's last time out was on Friday against the Toronto Blue Jays, when he tossed six innings, surrendering four earned runs while giving up six hits.

-- In his last time out on Thursday, the lefty tossed seven innings against the Cleveland Guardians, allowing two earned runs while surrendering four hits.
+- The 29-year-old has amassed a 6.34 ERA and 8.4 strikeouts per nine innings across 14 games this season, while allowing a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.